Inference in clustered IV models with many and weak instruments: Model

 Many instruments are modelled as the number of instruments being large relative to the sample size.
 The reduced effective sample size under clustering makes the number of instruments more quickly large compared to the effective sample size.
 Hence, clustering makes the problems associated with many instruments, such as biased estimators and oversized tests, more likely than when the data are independent.

-Similarly, for independent data weak instruments are modelled as the first stage coefficient $\bs\Pi$ in \cref{eq:model individual} shrinking at a rate of square root the sample size.
+Similarly, for independent data weak instruments are modelled as the first stage coefficient $\bs\Pi$ in \cref{eq:model individual} shrinking to zero at a rate of square root the sample size.
 Again, the reduced effective sample size under clustering makes that $\bs\Pi$ can shrink at a lower rate for clustered data, making weak instrument problems of biased estimators and oversized tests more likely to occur.
-I formally show this and some of its consequences in \cref{app:many weak clustering}.